kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 }
 ```

-Alternatively, you can return a Promise from an async function, and the lambda function will automatically handle  `resolve` and `reject` for responses and errors.
+Alternatively, you can return a Promise from an async function, and the lambda function will automatically handle  `js~resolve` and `js~reject` for responses and errors.

 ```js
 exports.handler = async event => {